 What is a check digit?

-How to calculate your check digit manually
+How to calculate a check digit

 The following calculation can be used to create the check digit for all the GS1 Identification Keys that require them, including GTINs and GLNs.

 Let’s take the GTIN 501234567890C as an example, where C is the check digit.
 This is how you calculate it:

 |1||Starting with the right hand digit of the number, add all the alternate digit values|

 |2||Multiply the result of step 1 by 3|

 |4||Add the result of step 2 to the result of step 3|

 |5||The check digit is the smallest number that must be added to this sum to reach a multiple of 10|